JingOS-team/plasma-phone-components/README.md

 QT_QPA_PLATFORM=wayland dbus-run-session kwin_wayland --xwayland "plasmashell -p org.kde.plasma.phone"
 ```

-# Jing-plasma-phone-components <width="40"/>
+# Jing-plasma-phone-components

-Jing-plasma-phone-components is based on plasma-phone-components , a beautifully designed clock that conforms to the JingOS style and has a compatible `pad / desktop`  experience.
+Jing-plasma-phone-components is based on plasma-phone-components , a beautifully designed launcher that conforms to the JingOS style and has a compatible `pad / desktop`  experience.

 ## Links